HasumikiYuna/Yunachecker-bot/README.md

-# HeckerMan-Bot
+# YunaCC-CheckerBot
-This source was taken from @imdenuan , i made a lot of modifications later.
+This source was taken from @Vtuber_NIJGenYunaCh

 Deployment :